oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 **Chat**

-Oppia doesn't have an official IRC channel, but we do have a real-time chat channel on [Gitter]( https://gitter.im/oppia/oppia-chat#)!
+Oppia doesn't have an official IRC channel, but we do have a real-time chat channel on [Gitter]( https://gitter.im/oppia/oppia-chat)!
 You can log in using your GitHub account (Gitter will ask to be associated with your GitHub account for authentication) and you will then be able to talk in it.
-Please feel free to use Gitter if you just want to say hi to the community or if you have any question related to "getting started".
-For project specific questions, please direct your queries to the [GSoC discussion mailing list](mailto:oppia-gsoc-discuss@googlegroups.com).
+Please feel free to use Gitter if you just want to say hi to the community or if you have any questions related to getting started.
+For project-specific questions, please direct your queries to the [GSoC discussion mailing list](mailto:oppia-gsoc-discuss@googlegroups.com).

 **Email**

-If you have questions pertaining to "how-to-get-started", please ask them on Gitter, or the oppia-dev@ mailing list.
+If you have questions pertaining to "how-to-get-started", please ask them on [Gitter]( https://gitter.im/oppia/oppia-chat), or the oppia-dev@ mailing list.
 Please be specific when asking questions; this makes it easier for us to help you.

 To discuss your project ideas or share your proposal for feedback from the community, please email the [GSoC discussion mailing list](mailto:oppia-gsoc-discuss@googlegroups.com).